Blair1233/Class24/1-Lesson-Plans/05-Archiving-and-Logging-Data/2/Activities/10_Scheduling_Backups_and_Cleanups/Solved/README.md

 - Creating `lynis` scripts to perform security scans.

-Move the scripts you wrote in the previous exercise to the appropriate `cron` directories in `/etc`.
+Copy the scripts you wrote in the previous exercise to the appropriate `cron` directories in `/etc`.
 Specifically, your scripts should run at the following intervals:

 - `backup.sh` should run weekly.